Battle of Britain Day: RAF forces

 During the battle, the RAF had suffered a serious loss of experienced pilots.
 In mid-September, Fighter Command could call upon 1,492 operational pilots against an establishment of 1,662 – a deficiency of 10%.
 Many of the pilots were ineffective unless led into battle by experienced men.
-Air Chief Marshal Hugh Dowding's policy was to move in fresh squadrons from quieter areas to replace losses in the units in the south-east as they became exhausted.
+Dowding's policy was to move in fresh squadrons from quieter areas to replace losses in the units in the south-east as they became exhausted.
 By early September, the system was breaking down as squadrons were becoming depleted before fresh units could be formed and take their place.

 Reluctantly, Dowding defined three categories, A, B and C. Category A units were to bear the brunt of the fighting, and were to be kept at full strength in aircraft and pilots.
 Only if the A units suffered exceptionally high losses would they be replaced.
 B units were relief units, to be maintained at operational strength and only used if absolutely necessary.
 C units were generally stripped down to just five or six pilots.
 These units were devoted to training new pilots.
 Although not fit for fighter-fighter action, they could defend quieter areas.
 The system potentially could have had fatal results for Fighter Command, with C units becoming less and less effective.
 But the system had not been running long enough by 14 September for it to have a serious impact on Fighter Command's strength.
 The replacement units were sufficient in number and effectiveness to continue to replace exhausted units.
 By 15 September, the C units could still give a good account of themselves in battle.